HuuTaiJake/extension-fact-chack/README.md

 + Active the loaded extension

-+ Change the extension info in manijest.json file
++ Optional: Change the extension info in manijest.json file

 ## Test the extension